Guy, hang on, just reading something here real quick.

 We looked her up.

-And it uh it all makes sense.
+And it all makes sense.

-She also was the former president of Iraq the vote.
+She also was the former president of Iraq the Vote.

-She also previously served as Project Vote's national director, the Democrat National Committee's director of women's outreach.
+She also previously served as Project Vote's national director, the Democrat National Committee's Director of Women's Outreach.

 It's been a while since I had a conspiracy I was in charge of.

-Um I didn't see Fox and Friends this morning.
+I didn't see Fox and Friends this morning.

 Ed Morrissey did.

-Martin Luther King's niece was on Fox and Friends this morning, Dr. Alvita King, and she said that were her uncle, Dr. King alive today, he would be a pro-life social conservative.
+And she said that were her uncle, Dr. King, alive today, he would be a pro-life social conservative.

-Uh how can you how can you save people if they're dead?
+How can you save people if they're dead?

-Meaning if they're aborted.
+Meaning, if they're aborted.

-His niece says Martin Luther would be a social conservative.
+His niece says Martin Luther King would be a social conservative, a pro-life social conservative today.

 No way would her uncle, the Reverend Dr. Martin Luther King, stand by and say nothing about abortion.